ouya/docs/content-review-guidelines.md

 * The icon that is shown in the app settings is embedded inside of the APK itself.
 The expected file is in `res/drawable/app_icon.png` and the image size must be `96x96`.

-The `732x412` icon displays in the Play section of the `Cortex TV` Launcher.
+The `732x412` icon displays in the Play section of the `Cortex` Launcher.

 <img src="https://s3.amazonaws.com/ouya-docs/images/PlayStore_732x412.png"/>